aquamarineaqua/XAI_based_on_CLIP/README.md

 # XAI_based_on_CLIP

-An Explainable Medical Imaging Feature Store Powered by CLIP
+Toolkit for Constructing and Querying CLIP-based Explainable Feature Sets in Medical Imaging

 Chinese Documentation See: [Documentaions_and_Notebooks_CHN](./Documentaions_and_Notebooks_CHN/)